 With performance like that, building owners are now at attention.
-When contractors or design engineers can calculate a three- to four-year payback for new equipment (or less), there's real incentive to install new technology.
+When the design engineer can calculate a three- to four-year payback for new equipment (or perhaps even shorter than that in some instances), there's real incentive to install new technology.

-To help explain this phenomenon, we've tapped the experience and expertise of several industry experts.
+To help explain this phenomenon, we've tapped the experience and expertise of several industry experts, including:

-• Bill Root, vice president of sales and marketing, Laars Heating Systems Co.;

-• Mike Chiles, president and general manager, Watts Radiant;

-• Tony Radcliff, building services product segment manager, Grundfos Pumps Corp.;

-• Tim Rosen, PE, Concept Mechanical;

-• Mark Olson, CEO and general manager, Caleffi Hydronic Solutions; and

-• Joan Mishou, manager of applications engineering, Laars Heating Systems Co.
+- · Bill Root, vice president of sales and marketing, Laars Heating Systems Co. - · Mike Chiles, president and general manager, Watts Radiant. - · Tony Radcliff, building services product segment manager, Grundfos Pumps Corp. - · Tim Rosen, P.E., Concept Mechanical. - · Mark Olson, CEO and general manager, Caleffi Hydronic Solutions. - · Joan Mishou, manager of applications engineering, Laars Heating Systems Co.

-According to this round table, highperformance hydronic heating and volume water heating depends on the interrelationship of six key facets of the boiler system:
+You'll learn that high-performance hydronic heating and volume water heating depend on the interrelationship of the following six key facets of the boiler system.

+1. System Efficiency

-1. System Efficiency: How effectively the boiler relates to the total system is determined by its capacity to deliver heat either quickly, or slowly, depending chiefly on the needs of the system and the ability of the boiler to adjust to changes in the system's demand for heat.
+How effectively the boiler relates to

+the total system is determined by its capacity to deliver heat either quickly, or slowly, depending chiefly on the needs of the system and the ability of the boiler to adjust to changes in the system's demand for heat.
 The common term is "to size to the load."
-Also, total system performance is greatly enhanced when the equipment works at peak performance - with fuel consumption happening at the highest levels of combustion efficiency - at all levels of heat demand.
+Also, total system performance is greatly enhanced when the equipment works at peak performance-with fuel consumption happening at the highest levels of combustion efficiency-at all levels of heat demand.

-According to Mishou, another important factor is more sophisticated controls that sample changes over time and "learn" the responses of the system to changes in conditions such as heating load, outdoor air temperatures, and firing stages of the boiler(s).
+According to Joan Mishou of Laars, another important factor is the use of more sophisticated controls that sample changes over time and "learn" the responses of the system to changes in conditions, such as heating load, outdoor air temperatures, and firing stages of the boiler(s).

-"And there's modulation or staged firing vs. on-off," Mishou added.
-"Modulating and staged-fired boilers reduce fuel consumption by 'sizing to the load' so that the amount of heat produced by the system precisely matches the need."
+"And there's modulation or staged firing vs. on-off," said Mishou.
+"Modulating and staged fired boilers reduce fuel consumption by 'sizing to the load,' so that the amount of heat produced by the system precisely matches the need."